Pr0f23ss0R/IcarusMods/README.md

 I don't have that much time to play the game atm, so please let met know if there are any bugs or if you have any suggestions.
 Due to the lack of time I didn't get to the point splitting my mods yet.

-I recommend using the modpack with Jimk's Camo Texture mod (https://github.com/Jimk72/Icarus_Mods).
+The Mod is optimised to run with Jimk's High Jump mod (https://github.com/Jimk72/Icarus_Mods).
+All Envirosuits got more FallDamageResistance but your char can still get injured.
+The adjustment wont be enough for those gravity mods.

 DISCLAIMER: these mods are intended for Offline and/or solo play.
 It can potentially ruin the game for others when playing together, so please do not put yourself in that situation.
 If you play with a regular group and they all want it, please recommend all parties install the mod to prevent adverse effects.